ricko2001/Genealogy-scripts/RM -Test external files/doc/ReadMe.txt

     - the path as saved in the database with the token not expanded.
     See the note below "Background information" regarding relative paths in RM.

-*   RM-Python-config.ini  (the ini file)
+*   RM-Python-config.ini  (the config file)
-    If there are any non-ASCII characters in the ini file then the file must be saved in UTF-8 format, with no byte order mark (BOM).
+    If there are any non-ASCII characters in the config file then the file must be saved in UTF-8 format, with no byte order mark (BOM).
     The included sample ini file has an accented ä in the first line comment to force it to be in the correct format.